Table of Contents

 ■ Grants provided by MAS:

-Purpose: The MAS Financial Sector Technology and Innovation (FSTI) Digital Acceleration Grant (DAG) scheme supports smaller financial institutions and fintech firms in the adoption of digital solutions to improve productivity, strengthen operational resilience, manage risks better, and serve customers better.
+Purpose: Part of the MAS Financial Sector Technology and Innovation (FSTI) scheme, the DAG supports smaller financial institutions and fintech firms in the adoption of digital solutions to improve productivity, strengthen operational resilience, manage risks better, and serve customers better.

-Details: The categories of solutions supported include cloud services, communication and collaboration tools, office productivity tools, security-related solution, compliance tools, and customer relationship and engagement tools to list a few.
+Details: The categories of solutions supported include cloud services, communication and collaboration tools, office productivity tools, security-related solutions, compliance tools, and customer relationship and engagement tools.

 ■ Grants provided by HPB: